Smilefounder/Cardboard-Android-Sample/README.md

 Cardboard
 ================

-Please see <http://cardboard.smileway.org/> for more information.
+Please see <http://cardboard.smileway.org/> Or <http://www.smilecardboard.com/> for more information.